NPNLong/GIVE-UP/README.md

 ### *Detail*
 - A small INTRO when starting the game.
 - Main menu.
-- The game has 3 difficulty levels and 12 levels.
-At certain levels, new features will be added, increasing the CHALLENGE and DRAMA of the game.
+- The game has 3 difficulties and 12 stages.
+At certain stages, new features will be added, increasing the CHALLENGE of the game.
-- Each level will include CHARACTERS, PATHS, WALLS, DESTINATIONS and a number of other features in higher levels.
+- Each stage will include CHARACTERS, PATHS, WALLS, DESTINATIONS and a number of other features in higher levels.
 At the top left is Pause the game, press ESC to Pause.
-The top right shows the current level you are playing.
+The top right shows the current stage you are playing.
-- You will WIN when you pass all 12 levels.
+- You will WIN when you pass all 12 stages.
-- Secret is only found after you pass all 12 levels of HELL difficulty.
+- Secret is only found after you pass all 12 stages of HELL difficulty.

 ![image](https://github.com/NPNLong/GIVE-UP/blob/master/Preview/demoIntro.png)